 The Company currently has seven directors and, upon the appointment of Mr. David B. Heller as an independent director upon the consummation of this offering, will have eight directors.
 We intend to avail ourselves of the "controlled company" exception under applicable stock exchange rules, which eliminates the requirements that we have a majority of independent directors on our board of directors and that we have compensation and nominating/corporate governance committees composed entirely of independent directors.
 We will be required, however, to have an audit committee with one independent director during the 90-day period beginning on the date of effectiveness of the registration statement filed with the SEC in connection with this offering and of which this prospectus is part.
-After such 90-day period and until one year from the date of effectiveness of the registration statement, we will be required to have a majority of independent directors on our audit committee.
-Thereafter, we will be required to have an audit committee comprised entirely of independent directors.
+After such 90-day period and until one year from the date of effectiveness of the registration statement, we will be required to have a majority of independent directors.